-Your county will submit its qualification package to HUD with all required documents for review and approval.
-GO TO SECTION 2.3 below for detailed information on the documents your county must submit.
+Your county must submit its qualification package to your local CPD field office with all required documents for HUD's review and approval.
+GO TO SECTION 2.3 for more on the documents your county must submit.

-NOTE: Counties seeking Urban County status for the first time must submit their qualification package to their local CPD field office and CPD's Entitlement Communities Division at HUD Headquarters.
+NOTE: Counties seeking Urban County status for the first time must submit their qualification package to their local CPD field office and CPD's Entitlement Communities Division (HUD Headquarters).